 There are no Scottish or English or Welsh FISCs, these are all classified as a BSBI FISC.
 FISCs are run in different locations and the lab test specimens used need to come from a wide variety of different habitats and regions.
-BSBI is currently exploring the feasibility of also bringing FISCs to Ireland.
+It has however been recognised that a separate Irish FISC (not equivalent to the current FISC) may better serve individuals who would like to be assessed on their field identification skills of the flora occuring on the island of Ireland.
+To this end BSBI is currently exploring the feasibility of developing such a separate FISC.